vineethMM/etl.purchase-transactions/README.md

 ## Solution description
 This solution uses the Hadoop eco-system with following following components

-1. HDFS as File system
+1. HDFS as file system
 2. YARN as resource manager
 3. Spark as processing framework
 4. Hive as the data access store